Mjz86/C_colon/mcc.md

 // 4. put elem in stack with `index = uint16_t(elem>> ( 256- 16))`. same
 // now, based on the knowledge that these are cryptographic hashes with uniform distribution, also considering that they even were sorted partitions at the beginning,
 // we assume that we have partitioned the memory on this distribution and so on average we say that each slot has `(N/ 2 ^ 64)` elements that are not sorted,  this means that for practical purposes, we can say that most parts are sorted.
-// we do a scan of the regions, and for each part where it didn't have sorted order,
+// we do a scan of the regions, and for each part where it did not have sorted order,
 // we do a similar algorithm for sorting on the sub regions or probably a merge sort, or just do a bubble sort if it was tiny, we say its `O(m*logm)` if we had an unluky hit
 // on average its `O(6*O(1+)*n) + f(n) )`
 // `O(1+)`= push back in stack O(1) Amortized.